whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 ### Healthy Nations Show How High Our Standards Can Be

-_Integrity:_ Every legal system around the world requires testifying under oath, and threatens people with severe punishment for lying.
-The assumption is that people can't be counted on to tell the truth unless they are afraid of being punished.
+_Integrity:_ Every legal system requires testifying under oath and threatens people with severe punishment for lying.
+The assumption is that people can't be trusted unless they fear punishment.

 In contrast, integrity was so pervasive among the traditional Apache that no one was compelled to take an oath because, according to Geronimo, "it is not believed that they will give false testimony in a matter relating to their own people."[xxx-geronimo autobio|Unwritten Laws of the Apaches]

 _Physical resilience:_ Crow woman Pretty Shield described how physically resilient her people used to be: "[W]hen I was young, if in winter a person fell into icy water, he got out, took off his wet clothes, and rolled in the snow, rubbing his body with it, and got warm.
 Then, after squeezing out the water, he put on his clothes and forgot about getting wet...
 Now my people wear gloves, and too many clothes.
 We are soft as mud."[xxx-red mother|p84]

-_Generosity:_ A Christian missionary visited the Ojibway, Cheyenne, Cree and Sioux nations, describing how Jesus Christ selflessly gave away all his possessions, urged others to do the same, and dedicated his life to feeding, healing, and protecting his people.
+_Generosity:_ A Christian missionary visited the Ojibway, Cheyenne, Cree and Sioux nations, describing how Jesus Christ gave away all his possessions, urged others to do the same, and dedicated his life to feeding, healing, and protecting his people.
 The missionary was told that, prior to colonization, Jesus Christ's level of selfless generosity was normal among them.[xxx-from deep woods to civilization|civ preached practiced]

 _Meaningful Education for Young People:_ One Nootka storyteller described how the women would often have their moon time at the same time each month, and they would go to a special house and enjoy a four-day party.
 They would sit on special soft moss and give their blood back to the Earth and play games and talk.
 Women would massage each other and make special tea for cramps.
 This became a big opportunity for older women to mentor younger women.
 For example, young women learned the special Frog posture that could help relieve cramps and make childbirth easier.

 _Benefitting the Earth:_ Stories abound of people of healthy nations benefitting or enriching the Earth as a normal way of life.
-Robin Kimmerer described how Black Ash trees actually became _more abundant_ in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a powerful bow so that the overall forest also benefitted.[xxx-the vision|p81]
+Robin Kimmerer described how Black Ash trees became more abundant in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a powerful bow so that the forest also benefitted.[xxx-the vision|p81]

 These are high standards.
 Total integrity is normal, and Jesus Christ's level of selfless generosity is considered normal too.
 Physical resilience and meaningful childhood education are also baseline expectations.
 Their normal way of life benefits the Earth around them, increasing the natural abundance that they depend on.

-When people bring out the best in each other and hold each other to high standards, whole nations really can maintain a baseline of mutual respect among the people, and between people and the Earth.
+When people bring out the best in each other and hold each other to high standards, whole nations can maintain a baseline of mutual respect among the people, and between people and the Earth.

 Remember, members of nations such as the Potawatomi, Crow, Apache, and Nootka are people like anyone else.
 They have attitudes, skills and awareness that anyone could cultivate -- including you and other strong and caring people you know.